Posted: August 6, 2021

 Learn more about HEERF III on the U.S. Department of Education website.

 The total allocation of funds received will be distributed to Roane State’s student population per guidelines of the Tennessee Board of Regents and in accordance to the U.S. Department of Education (USDOE).
 The aid amounts that will be distributed to eligible students depend on a number of factors, including Federal Pell Grant eligibility and number of students that complete the required survey.
-Payments to Pell eligible students will reflect a 15% higher funding level.
+Payments to Federal Pell eligible students will reflect a 15% higher funding level.

 Roane State’s business office expects to begin the disbursement process the week of January 18, 2022.
 Any disbursed emergency grant funds will be released by either refund check or direct deposit, depending on if you have an e-refund profile setup with the college.
 For those receiving direct deposit, remember that payment may not be reflected immediately on your account.
 Please allow time for your financial institution to receive and post the funds.